dbouquin/bones/more_LSTN.md

 * Emily St. Germain
 * Reinhard Engles

-## LSTN Pilot: Resources and Activities
+## LSTN Pilot Resources and Activities
 We plan to recommend specific activities and make a small set of resources available to support the pilot communities as they get started with their ground stations.
 Ideally we will have a short list of educational activities that could be undertaken throughout year two of the Sloan funding period (April 2020 - March 2021).
 Activities and resources should help communities take advantage of their stations, and inform further refinement of the MetaSat schema as implemented on SatNOGs and NASA systems.

 Documents will be made available online prior to builds planned for spring 2020; [LSTN website](https://lstn.wolba.ch/build/) still in development.